blair-mmai/AzureML_SentimentAnalysis/Microsoft-Azure-ML-Studio---Sentiment-Analysis-Tutorial.md

 2. Ensure you have Microsoft Azure access – you should have this from MMAI 863.
 Try your login [here](https://studio.azureml.net/)

-If you do not have an Azure account, please go here for steps to create your account (link to how to set up your account pending)

 ## **Actions**

 Now that you have Azure access and the file you want to use downloaded; we are ready to begin the tutorial.